iyifr/iyi/src/content/blog/Should you do open source.md

 ### Ad Summa

-- The best reason to do Open Source is out of necessity.
+- The best way to get into open source is necessity.
 Second best way is by accident.
-Third best way is by reading a lot of good code on Github.
+Just make sure you're reading a lot of code and gaining an intuition of how things _really_ work.

 - Open Source is a lot of work you'll probably not get paid enough for, and if your thing is really good, people will fork it, build on top of it, IPO and never say thank you.